 There are a few different theories….

-- The “Oktoberfest” started in Munich, Germany on 12th October, 1810.It was a celebration to honor the marriage between Crown Prince Ludwig and Princess Therese.
-The public party was a huge hit so it became an annual celebrationThe public party was a huge hit and from then on it has been continued to today.
+- The “Oktoberfest” started in Munich, Germany on 12th October 1810.It was a celebration to honor the marriage of Crown Prince Ludwig and Princess Therese.
+The public party was a huge hit so it became an annual celebrationThe public party was a huge hit and from then on it has been continued until today.
 There are also references to an end of harvest festival as early as the fifteenth century which ran from the last Saturday of September to the first Sunday of October.